zibojia/SENORITA/README.md

 ## 📜 Abstract

 Recent advancements in video generation have spurred the development of video editing techniques, which can be divided into inversion-based and end-to-end methods.
-However, current video editing methods still face challenges in quality and efficiency.
+However, current video editing methods still suffer from several challenges.
+Inversion-based methods, though training free and flexible, are time-consuming during inference, struggle with fine-grained editing instructions, and produce artifacts and jitter.
+On the other hand, end-to-end methods, which rely on edited video pairs for training, offer faster inference speeds but often produce poor editing results due to a lack of high-quality training video pairs.
+In this paper, to close the gap in end-to-end methods, we introduce Señorita-2M, a high-quality video editing dataset.
+Señorita-2M consists of approximately 2 million video editing pairs.
+It is built by crafting four high-quality, specialized video editing models, each crafted and trained by our team to achieve state-of-the-art editing results.
+We also propose a filtering pipeline to eliminate poorly edited video pairs.
+Furthermore, we explore common video editing architectures to identify the most effective structure based on current pre-trained generative model.
+Extensive experiments show that our dataset can help to yield remarkably high-quality video editing results.

 ## ✨ Key Features